LBNL-ETA/fmi-for-power-system/docs/source/03_compiling_fmu.rst

 Compiling Python code as FMU with CyDER
 ---------------------------------------

 In order to ease the compilation of FMUs, the CyDER team developed a small utility function to abstract some of the details presented above.
+To use this feature you need to have SimulatorToFMU and the `CyDER package <https://github.com/LBNL-ETA/fmi-for-power-system>`_ installed via "pip install setup.py".
-The compilation process takes an Excel or a CSV file describing inputs and outputs (instead of an XML file) as shown in the table below.
+The FMU compilation process takes an Excel or a CSV file describing inputs and outputs (instead of an XML file) as shown in the table below.

 .. image:: ./_static/ios_example.png